worm-portal/AqEquil/README.md

 Water sample data in CSV format is automatically converted to a format readable by EQ3 and then speciated.
 Distributions of aqueous species, mineral saturation indices, oxidation reduction potentials, and more are data-mined and returned as Pandas tables and interactive Plotly visualizations.

-Speciated fluids can be further reacted with minerals in mass transfer calculations to produce tables and interactive diagrams of reaction paths and composition changes as a function of reaction progress.
+Speciated fluids can be further reacted with minerals or other fluids in mass transfer calculations to produce tables and interactive diagrams of reaction paths and composition changes as a function of reaction progress.

 ## Requirements

-AqEquil has only been tested with Ubuntu LTS 20.04.
+AqEquil has only been tested with Ubuntu 22.04.3 LTS.

 This installation requires the Linux version of EQ3/6 v8.0a, which can downloaded [here](https://github.com/LLNL/EQ3_6).
 Installation instructions are provided there.